 Also, Floyd Boykin Jr, "No More Silent Cries" anthology book and "Crossing Limits," brings together Muslim American and Jewish American poets.
 In addition, in 2009, she contributed a song for a compilation CD dedicated to the legacy of Malcolm X, "Necessary," to be released with three unpublished chapters of "The Autobiography of Malcolm X."

 Tasleem graduated with a Master of Arts in Spirituality, Culture & Health and a graduate certificate in Holistic Approaches to Mindfulness from Western Michigan University and obtained a Bachelor's degree in Complementary & Alternative Health.
-She is also a Registered and Certified Yoga Teacher and currently completing a Ph.D. in Interdisciplinary Studies (Spirituality & Healing/Sufism/Black Women in Religion).
+She is also a registered and certified yoga teacher, reiki energy healer, and sound healer and currently completing a Ph.D. in Interdisciplinary Studies (Spirituality & Healing/Sufism/Black Women in Religion).
 Furthermore, she has studied with traditional spiritual Islamic master teachers for over two decades.
 As an artist, her teachers include master musicians and cosmic composers Master Kelan Phil Cohran, Reginald R. Robinson, Kerwin Young, and Khari Lemuel.
 She is sought after for her magnetic energy as a host, professional skills as a cultural producer, and educating activists as a workshop facilitator.

 A full documentary is posted on her website about her life as an artist by Lunar Butterfly Productions.
 As she grows, expands, and elevates, so does her art.
 Her next book and EP are scheduled for release in 2023.